wssuomi/pirate-jam-14/gdd.md

 ## Game Summary Pitch

-[Redacted] is a rts game you build a base manage pollution on a new planet
+Spread of the smog is a rts game you build a base manage pollution on a new planet

 ## Inpiration